 Monitor application dependencies in SAM

-SAM's Application Dependencies feature provides a holistic view of application and server connections, expanding monitoring by detecting how applications and nodes interact with each other.
+SAM's Application Dependencies feature provides a holistic view of application and server connections, expanding monitoring by detecting how applications and servers interact with each other.

 You can use data gathered during Application Dependencies polling to:

-- Understand which applications, application processes, and nodes connect with each another.
+- Understand which applications, application processes, and servers connect to each other.

 - Ensure that the most important data for specific applications is monitored.

 - Identify unmonitored applications and processes that require attention.